stanleystrawbridge/stanleystrawbridge.github.io/joining the lab.md

 2. your CV (PDF)
 3. which route below you’re considering

 ---

 ## Research Themes

-We develop **quantitative, computational, and imaging approaches** to understand early human development:
+We develop **quantitative, computational, and imaging approaches** to understand early human development and when it goes wrong:

 - **Cell-population dynamics** – lineage allocation & pattern formation
 - **Morphogen gradients** – imaging + modelling in dense tissues